 Are You Buying Their Excuses?

-- When was the last time you heard your prospect, customer, employee, supplier, referrer or business partner utter an excuse?
+- When was the last time you heard your prospect, customer, colleague or team member utter an excuse?

 - Are you tired of hearing “I can’t afford it”, “I am too busy”, etc?